 Matthew Siderits focuses his career defending insurance companies, third-party administrators, and self-insureds in workers’ compensation matters.
-He has experience handling a variety of cases ranging from straightforward scheduled injury claims to complex multi-party occupational disease cases, and permanent and total disability cases.
+His experience ranges from straightforward scheduled injury claims to complex multi-party occupational disease cases, as well as permanent and total disability cases.

 Matthew began his legal career in 1996 with a general practice firm in downtown Milwaukee focusing his practice on real estate, personal injury, and employment law with an emphasis on litigation.
 In 1998, began to concentrate in defense of workers’ compensation cases working for a well-known Milwaukee firm in the workers’ compensation group.